LLNL/axom/src/docs/sphinx/dev_guide/github.rst

 the Git repository.
 To make a local workspace copy, you clone the repo into a directory that you will work in.
 This is done by typing::

-  $ git clone --recursive ssh://git@cz-bitbucket.llnl.gov:7999/atk/axom.git
+  $ git clone --recursive git@github.com:LLNL/axom.git

 .. note:: You don't need to remember the URL for the Axom repo above.
 It can be
-          found by going to the Axom repo on our Bitbucket project and clicking on the 'Clone' action button that appears when you hover your mouse cursor over the ellipses on the top left of the web page.
+          found by going to the Axom repo on our Github project and clicking on the 'Clone or download' button on the upper right hand corner above the source.

 The '--recursive' argument above is needed to pull in all Git *submodules* that we use in the project.
 In particular, you will need the BLT build system,